APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

     <b> First-Generation College/Graduate Students </b>
   </summary>
 <ul>
-  <li> Seay, S.E., Lifton, D.E., Wuensch, K.L., Bradshaw, L.K. and McDowelle, J.O., 2008.
-First-generation graduate students and attrition risks.
-The Journal of Continuing Higher Education, 56(3), pp.11-25.</li>
+  <li> Seay, S.E., Lifton, D.E., Wuensch, K.L., Bradshaw, L.K. and McDowelle, J.O., 2008. <a href="https://www.tandfonline.com/doi/abs/10.1080/07377366.2008.10400158">First-generation graduate students and attrition risks.</a> The Journal of Continuing Higher Education, 56(3), pp.11-25.</li>
-  <li> Spiegler, T. and Bednarek, A., 2013.
-First-generation students: what we ask, what we know and what it means: an international review of the state of research.
-International Studies in Sociology of Education, 23(4), pp.318-337. </li>
+  <li> Spiegler, T. and Bednarek, A., 2013. <a href="https://www.tandfonline.com/doi/abs/10.1080/09620214.2013.815441">First-generation students: what we ask, what we know and what it means: an international review of the state of research.</a> International Studies in Sociology of Education, 23(4), pp.318-337. </li>
-  <li> Tate, K.A., Fouad, N.A., Marks, L.R., Young, G., Guzman, E. and Williams, E.G., 2015.
-Underrepresented first-generation, low-income college students pursuit of a graduate education: Investigating the influence of self-efficacy, coping efficacy, and family influence.
-Journal of Career Assessment, 23(3), pp.427-441.</li>  </ul>
+  <li> Tate, K.A., Fouad, N.A., Marks, L.R., Young, G., Guzman, E. and Williams, E.G., 2015. <a href="http://journals.sagepub.com/doi/10.1177/1069072714547498">Underrepresented first-generation, low-income college students pursuit of a graduate education: Investigating the influence of self-efficacy, coping efficacy, and family influence.</a> Journal of Career Assessment, 23(3), pp.427-441.</li>  </ul>
 </details>

 <details>